-Clashes erupt in Yemen's Aden, killing one
+Clashes erupt in Yemen's Aden, one dead

 The southern port city of Aden is the temporary home of Hadi’s government, though he himself is in Saudi Arabia and the presidential palace is largely empty apart from soldiers.

-Wednesday’s fracas came after the STC on Tuesday alleged an Islamist party, which is an important ally of Hadi, was complicit in last week’s killing of the Security Belt soldiers.
+Wednesday’s fracas came after the STC on Tuesday alleged that an Islamist party that is an important ally of Hadi was complicit in last week’s killing of the Security Belt soldiers.

 Separatist commander Brigadier General Muneer al-Yafee was among those who died in the missile attack on the parade.